Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 Slider discipline

-• Weirdness: Safe→Chaos; ~50% ≈ normal.
-Lower for consistent hooks; raise for exploration (often Bridge).
+• Weirdness: safe → chaotic.
+Lower for consistent hooks; raise for exploration (bridge/alt versions).

-• Style Influence: adherence to style input.
+• Style Influence: adherence to your style input.
 Raise to stay on brief; lower for fusion.

 Back to top ↑